 Party Theme Ideas for Twos and Threes

-- Party at the Park-Plan a party at the park if the weather is nice where you live.
-Bring a brightly colored cloth or plastic tablecover for a picnic table, or serve snacks picnic-style on a big blankets in the grass.
-Bring sun screen and have your helper on hand to watch children carefully on play equipment.
+- Party at the Park: Plan a party at the park if the weather is nice where you live.
+Bring a brightly colored cloth or plastic table cover for a picnic table, or serve snacks picnic-style on big blankets on the grass.
+Bring sunscreen and have your helper on hand to watch children carefully on play equipment.
 Bring bouncing balls or bean bags to toss into a laundry basket, sidewalk chalk, and bubbles to blow.
 As a take-home gift, you could purchase an inexpensive pail and shovel for each child to use at the park and take home.
 Give each child a water bottle and write their names on it in brightly-colored markers.
 Bring cupcakes (which are easy to transport) and popsicles in a cooler for a sweet treat.

-- Fairy Party-Invite each child to arrive in their favorite dress up clothes.
-Have a selection of scarves, hats, and dress up wear and a mirror where kids can easily see themselves.
+- Fairy Party: Invite each child to arrive in their favorite dress-up clothes.
+Have a selection of scarves, hats, dress-up wear, and a mirror where kids can easily see themselves.
 Parents will probably need to help some of the kids put on dress-ups.
-Have other toys on hand too in case children don't feel like dressing up and want to play something else.
-Or buy child-sized headbands and hot-glue or sew on fake flowers from the dollar store.
-During fall months, some dollar stores even have fairy wings in their halloween section.
+Have other toys on hand too in case children don't feel like dressing up and want to play with something else.
+Or buy child-sized headbands and hot glue or sew on fake flowers from the dollar store.
+During fall months, some dollar stores even have fairy wings in their Halloween section.
 You could purchase a set of these for each of your guests to take home.

-- Traditional Birthday Bash.
-A traditional birthday party includes balloons, a few party games, presents, and a cake, usually with quite a bit of unstructured play time in between.
-Consider doing an hour of play time followed by 10-15 minutes of games, bubbles, balls, sidewalk chalk, etc. and follow up with eating cake, unwrapping gifts, and sending children home.
+- Traditional Birthday Bash: A traditional birthday party includes balloons, a few party games, presents, and a cake, usually with quite a bit of unstructured playtime in between.
+Consider doing an hour of playtime followed by 10 to 15 minutes of games, bubbles, balls, sidewalk chalk, etc., and follow up with eating cake, unwrapping gifts, and sending children home.

-Reduce your party costs drastically by setting a budget and sticking to it and using items you already have on hand.
+You don't have to go full-on minimal to save money on your child's birthday party.
+Reduce your party costs drastically by setting a budget and sticking to it, and using items you already have on hand.

 - Keep the guest list small.
 Having a small party means you won't have to buy multiples of things.